-Criminal Law Attorneys Serving Fort Worth, TX & The Woodlands, TX
+Criminal Law Attorneys Serving Fort Worth & The Woodlands, TX

 Assault Family Violence

 In the state of Texas, assault family violence is defined under Texas Family Code § 71.004 as a serious threat or act of violence that occurs between members of a family or household.
 Allegations can be made based upon any physical contact, even if that contact did not result in injury.
 If you have been accused of assault family violence, assault, stalking, or harassment, it is important to take immediate action to ensure your rights and freedoms are protected, as well as the rights and freedoms of your family.
 Retaining legal counsel and advocacy is paramount.
 The damage such accusations make can be far reaching and the penalties for these types of crimes can be very severe.
 Family violence cases are not eligible for an expunction, regardless if the matter is resolved via a plea to deferred adjudication.
 This type of conviction will stay on your criminal record for life.
 You cannot simply hope for the best.
 Proactive preparation for the worst and retain counsel to assist you in preventing this potentially disastrous result.

 Texas affords the right to pursue a protective order for the victims of family violence, in order to ensure the safety of both themselves and their families.
 Odds are that you probably know someone who’s been accused of family violence.
 It isn’t a rare accusation anymore.
 According to the Texas Attorney General’s Office, in 2015 there were almost 195,000 incidents of family violence reported.
 Such incidents can sometimes be based on exaggerated or false testimony in order to cast doubt on one party during divorce or custody litigation.